 Surf’s Up!
 The Wave Soldering Process

 Flux Application: Flux is applied to the board to ensure that the places to be soldered are clean and free of oxidation.
-As with all electrical connections, dirty connections can interfere with the current flow that can cause problems during circuit operation.
+As with all electrical connections, dirty connections can interfere with current flow that can cause problems during circuit operation.

 Heating: For the solder to flow, it must be at a high temperature.
 This heats up the board significantly.
 To reduce the temperature shock to the PCB, it is preheated prior to exposing it to the solder wave.

-Solder Wave Application: Once the board is at a reasonable temperature it is run over the wave and the pads are filled with solder.
+Solder Wave Application: Once the board is at reasonable temperature it is run over the wave and the pads are filled with solder.
 Excess solder may be blown off and the board cools forming nice smooth soldered connections.

 PCB assembled using wave soldering

 For smaller boards, especially with components that are spaced close together, the wave soldering process is disadvantageous.
 It can be difficult to keep the soldered connections separated which can lead to circuit failure.
 However, when your PCB design calls for a large PCB, with components that are spaced apart wave soldering is the best soldering process.
 It has the advantages of reliability and speed over selective methods.